Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 6. Take Measures to Ensure Quality of Service

-Particularly for NOC service providers, maintaining a high standard quality of service is critical in maintaining a positive reputation and retaining customers.
+Maintaining a high-standard quality of service is critical for NOC service providers, particularly in maintaining a positive reputation and retaining customers.
 To do so, we recommend implementing a quality assurance program.

-The key ingredients of a quality assurance program are up-to-date runbooks outlining procedures for handling customer complaints and other processes that are carried out consistently, as well as accurate and effective reporting (as we discussed earlier) and monitoring.
+The key ingredients of a quality assurance program are up-to-date runbooks outlining procedures for handling customer complaints and other consistently carried-out processes, as well as accurate and effective reporting (as we discussed earlier) and monitoring.

-Metrics drawn from monitoring activities can be used to both identify chronic issues and provide quantitative evidence when the customer complains.
-Proactive measures, such as staff mentoring, regular audits, and quarterly stakeholder reviews help identify problems before the customer complains or they worsen.
+Metrics drawn from monitoring activities can be used to identify chronic issues and provide quantitative evidence when the customer complains.
+Proactive measures, such as staff mentoring, regular audits, and quarterly stakeholder reviews, help identify problems before they worsen.

 ITIL Continual Service Improvement (CSI) provides IT organizations with best practices and structures for improving their service and service management processes.

-With it, teams can constantly re-examine what’s working, what’s not, and make ongoing, incremental improvements to their processes while keeping service aligned to the business’s changing needs.
+With it, teams can constantly re-examine what’s working and what’s not and make ongoing, incremental improvements to their processes while keeping service aligned with the business’s changing needs.
 An effective CSI program constantly looks for ways to improve process efficiency and cost-effectiveness throughout the entire ITIL Lifecycle.

 📄 Read our other guide to learn about bringing a CSI program to life in the NOC: ITIL CSI: A Guide and Checklist for IT Support and the NOC